basdds/php-pi-photowall/README.md

 /var/www/frame/photowall
 ```

-I suggest using one of the Pi's on your local network, for running this webserver.
+I suggest using one of the Pi's on your local network for running this webserver.
 For fast **local** content delivery.
 (I use Nginx + php-fpm on #wall1)

 Put your collection of pictures in the folder 'photowall' and the PHP script + jquery.min.js file in the main folder. (in this example /var/www/frame/ is my local webserver's DocumentRoot)